graduateclimateconference/graduateclimateconference.github.io/logistics.md

 # Location

-GCC 2025 will be on November 7 - 9, 2025 at the [Marine Biological Laboratory](https://www.mbl.edu/), Woods Hole, Massachusetts.
+GCC 2025 will be held from __November 7 - 9, 2025 at the [Marine Biological Laboratory](https://www.mbl.edu/), Woods Hole, Massachusetts__.
 The drive between Woods Hole and Boston is approximately 1.5 hours.
 Transportation between Boston and Woods Hole will be provided.
 Please email [gradclimateconference@gmail.com](mailto:gradclimateconference@gmail.com) for any inquries.
 Thank you!

 # Transportation